It is awareness that arises through the purposeful

 find genuine happiness

-discover inner resources that can change
+discover inner resources that can change our everyday lives

 awaken our capacity for insight and wisdom